 When using strong-flavored ingredients like mint, tarragon, or chilies, fill one-third of the jar with these ingredients and two-thirds with oil.

 When using dried mushrooms or sun-dried tomatoes, fill the jar only halfway with these ingredients, as they will absorb the oil and expand, eventually filling the jar.
 As the ingredients steep and expand, you will have to continue adding oil to keep them covered.
-[Is this correct?
-Because in the recipe that calls for dried mushrooms, you add all the oil at once.]
-That recipe was for fresh mushrooms stems.
-I specify dry when I am using dry.

 Before screwing on the lid, try to eliminate any air holes by pressing the plant ingredients down gently with a butter knife.

 Once you have finished preparing the jar, label it with the contents, including the type of oil, and the date it was prepared.
 Also include the date it will be ready to use—two to six weeks later.

 Place the jar on a small plate and set it on a windowsill.
 After two weeks, check the flavor of the oil, and continue checking it once a week after that.
 The oil is ready when you are.
 I have found that a sunny window tends to shorten the steeping time.

 When the oil is ready and has been strained into a clean bottle or jar, add a label with the type of oil and the date—for example: Basil Oil, August 2004.
 As a decorative touch, consider adding a fresh herb or another ingredient that was used to flavor the oil.
 Store in a cool dry place, where it will keep for at least a year.

 Following these guidelines will help to insure successful results with your flavored oils.

 As the ingredients steep, the oil may expand and leak from the jar—especially when set on a sunny windowsill.